Minebea-Intec/zbssvn/README.md

 * If not existent, create a "packages" folder there

-* Enter the packages folder and open a command line window in this folder
+* Enter the packages folder and open a command line window *in* this folder

 * Then (on commandline) check out the package [3]
       ```
       svn co https://github.com/Minebea-Intec/zbssvn.git/trunk zbssvn
       ```
-      you should now have a folder "zbssvn" in "packages"
+      => you should now have a folder "zbssvn" in "packages"

 * Finally (in ZBS) in "Edit"/"Preferences"/"Settings: User" add the line
   `package"zbssvn/zbssvn.lua"`
-  and restart ZBS
+  save file and restart ZBS

 # Usage